 - 2009 The Board approved the Feasibility Task Force’s recommendation that the NSGCD change its name and appointed a Name Change Steering Committee to research and select the new name.

 - July 2010 The NSGCD Board of Directors approved the change of the group’s name to Institute for Challenging Disorganization, effective January 1, 2011.

-The mission of the Institute for Challenging Disorganization is to benefit people affected by chronic disorganization.
-The NSGCD explores, develops and communicates information, organizing techniques and solutions to professional organizers, related professionals and the public.
+The mission of the Institute for Challenging Disorganization is to provide education, research and strategies to benefit people affected by chronic disorganization.

 - 2001 October — NSGCD offered its Level I and Level II certificates